 - Paid attendance to local and national meetings

 Outpatient Experience: You learn to run a successful neurological practice and gain exposure to the subspecialties in preparation for fellowship training.
-You spend a half-day per week at the continuity clinic at Mount Sinai Downtown Union Square.
+You spend a half-day a week at the continuity clinic, at Mount Sinai Downtown Union Square.
 At the clinic, we teach procedures such as botulinum toxin injections for headache and spasticity.
 Residents have exposure to subspecialties early in Neurology training.
 Outpatient experience in Epilepsy/EEG and Neuromuscular are provided in the PGY-2 year.
+A movement disorders rotation is provided in the PGY-3 year, independent of electives.

-Teaching and Research Opportunities: You work with the rotating Mount Sinai medical students in the hospital and the clinic and teach the house staff in internal medicine and psychiatry.
+Teaching and Research Opportunities: You work with the rotating Mount Sinai medical students in the hospital and the clinic as well as the psychiatry resident.
 Your educational time extends from work rounds into resident conferences.
 We believe that conference time takes precedence over work responsibilities.

 A typical academic schedule follows.
-Please note that each year, you receive a month of vacation time, usually taken two weeks at a time.
+Please note that each year you get 4 weeks of vacation, usually taken as two 2-week blocks or as one 2-week block + two 1-week blocks.

 - Neurology Inpatient Service, 4 months